Sana (singer): Endorsements

 Outside of Twice, Sana was featured in several advertisements and has promoted various brands and products.
 In 2021, Sana and Twice bandmate Dahyun became models for skincare brand A'pieu.
-In March 2022, Sana became a model for cosmetic brand Wakemake.
-As of March 2023, Sana is the ambassador of South Korean makeup brand Espoir.
+In March 2022, Sana became a model for Olive Young's cosmetics brand WakeMake.

+In March 2023, Sana was selected as an ambassador for both the South Korean skin care brand Missha and the makeup brand Espoir.
+In July 2023, Sana became the first Japan ambassador for British multinational jeweller Graff.
+In September 2023, Italian luxury fashion house Prada named Sana as their brand ambassador.
+In December 2023, cosmetics brand YSL Beauty appointed Sana as their newest brand ambassador in Japan.
+On November 14, 2024, Ralph Lauren Japan announced Sana as their brand ambassador.